pshah116/Electronics-R-US/README.md

 **Loyalty Program Performance:**

-• Continue the loyalty program.
-Loyalty members drove stronger results in 2021–2022 in revenue, total orders, and AOV compared to non-loyalty members.
+• Continue the loyalty program. **Loyalty members drove stronger results in revenue, orders, and AOV** compared to non-loyalty members in 2021-2022.

 • Prioritize direct and email marketing channels, as they have driven the highest number of signups and demonstrate strong conversion rates: